AdrienPatuzzo/AdrienPatuzzo/README.md

 ### 💼 About Me
 - 🧑‍💻 I’m currently studying **Web and Mobile Development** at AFCI Arras.
-- 🌱 I previously studying a **WordPress Development** training remotely with **OpenClassrooms**, mastering themes, plugins, and customizations.
+- 🌱 I previously completed a **WordPress Development** training remotely with **OpenClassrooms**, mastering themes, plugins, and customizations.
 - 🎯 My goal is to become a full-stack developer with expertise in modern tools and frameworks.

 ---